nsj02/Protovit/README.md

 ## Contact Info

-If you have any questions regarding the paper and implementation, please don't hesitate to email us: chiyu.ma.gr@dartmouth.edu
+If you have any questions regarding the paper or implementations, please don't hesitate to email us: chiyu.ma.gr@dartmouth.edu

 ## Citation